farsanasakkeer/irc/README.md

 # irc

+Internet Relay Chat or IRC is a text-based communication protocol on the Internet.It offers real-time messaging that can be either public or private.
+Users can exchange direct messages and join group channels.
+IRC clients connect to IRC servers in order to join channels.
+IRC servers are connected together to form a network.

 Creating an IRC server (`ircserv`) in C++98 can be a challenging but rewarding project.
 Here’s a simplified step-by-step explanation of how you can implement it:

 ### Step-by-Step Implementation of `ircserv`